Silat: Comics

 The earliest instance of silat in graphic novels are found in Indonesian comics of the 1960s which typically featured heroes that were expert martial artists.
 The titles Si Buta Dari Gua Hantu, Jaka Sembung, Panji Tengkorak and Walet Merah all gave rise to popular films in the 1970s and 80s.
 Indonesian action star Barry Prima made a name for himself portraying the character of Jaka Sembung onscreen.
 Silat is featured in Malaysian comics as well but none have become well-known, due partly to the genre not being popular among Malaysians.
 Outside Southeast Asia, silat has been featured in the Japanese manga titles Kenichi: The Mightiest Disciple and Kengan Omega.

 Radio

 The most well-known Indonesian radio shows began in the 1980s, all of them historical dramas concerning the adventures of martial artists in Hindu-Buddhist kingdoms of medieval Java and Sumatra.
-The most famous of these were Saur Sepuh, Tutur Tinular and its sequel Mahkota Mayangkara.
-Each programme was highly successful in their home country, and continue to spawn films and television series.
+The most famous of these were Saur Sepuh, and Tutur Tinular and its sequel Mahkota Mayangkara.
+Each programme was highly successful in its home country, and continues to spawn films and television series.

+Aviation

+Singapore Airlines' 2025-published safety video features a Silat performance at Tanjong Beach, Sentosa, emphasising on the brace position.